Elle Robinson: Storylines

 Elle is born off-screen to mother Gail Robinson (Fiona Corke), a fraternal triplet along with identical brothers Cameron and Robert.
 Gail divorces Elle's father Paul whilst pregnant, and moves to Tasmania where she raises the children.
 It is inferred that Paul pays them occasional visits during Elle's youth.
-A year after Paul's return to Australia, Elle lies to Gail about going to visit a friend in Byron Bay when in fact she heads for Erinsborough to see Paul.
+A year after Paul's return to Erinsborough, Elle lies to Gail about going to visit a friend in Byron Bay when in fact she heads for Erinsborough to see Paul.
 Elle begins to lace Izzy Hoyland's (Natalie Bassingthwaighte) food with drugs, in order to make her appear insane.
 Along with a number of Ramsay Street residents, Elle is involved the Lassiter's plane crash during a joyflight to Tasmania.
 She survives.
 Elle starts a relationship with Ned, which ends when he falls in love with Izzy.
 Dylan Timmins (Damien Bodie) and Elle start a relationship.
 Sky reveals she is pregnant with Dylan's child.
 Elle fears he will reunite with Sky.
 Elle concocts a lie that she had been diagnosed with a terminal illness.
 Dylan chose to stick by her.
 However, the news spreads that Elle is sick and she receives well-wishes from fooled neighbours.
 Cameron dies after being hit by a car.
 Elle tells Dylan the truth, he leaves her for Sky.

 Elle begins playing tricks on Max Hoyland (Stephen Lovatt) who is responsible for Cameron's death, rearranging his cupboards and stealing his car.
 After stealing his car, Elle discovers that Max has hired an investigator to try to catch Elle.
 She deceives him into making a fake report.
 After the report was produced Max has a nervous breakdown, he commits himself to a hospital, then leaves Erinsborough.
 Elle feels guilty and unsuccessfully tries to cheer up the Hoylands, after Loris Timmins (Kate Fitzpatrick) invests in Lassiter's Hotel, Dylan tries to be spiteful by ruining her future plans for Lassiter's, but this throws them back into each other's arms.
 Elle becomes annoyed by Boyd Hoyland (Kyal Marsh) and Stephanie Scully (Carla Bonner) no longer wanting anything to do with her after they find out about her games.
 Elle sees Max in a shopping mall car park, with a woman and her children.
 After telling Janae Timmins (Eliza Taylor-Cotter), she goes to see him and he returns to Ramsay Street for a couple of months.